emer/axon/Rubicon.md

 * TODO: current mechanism is not very general -- uses OFCposPT layer to set GvOFCposPTMaint in layer_compute.go:PlusPhasePost, then in pvlv.go:PVposEst it uses this to compute PVposEst -- if currently maintaining then it assumes PVpos estimate is high..

+The [pfcmaint](examples/pfcmaint) example test project tests this mechanism specifically, including the `SMaint` self maintenance mechanism that simulates a larger population of interconnected neurons.

+The `PTPredLayer` represents the integration of PT stable maintenance and CT dynamic updating.
+This layer type receives a temporally-delayed `CTCtxtPrjn` from the corresponding `PTMaintLayer`, which also solves the timing issue above, because the temporal delay prevents activity during the CS gating trial itself.
+The PTPred layer is parameterized to not have strong active maintenance NMDA currents, and to track and help predict the relevant dynamic variables (time, effort etc).
+See [deep](DEEP.md) for more info.

 # Progress tracking